praj-bellakka/tp/docs/DeveloperGuide.md

 - `Ui`: For displaying information to the user.
 - `EntryDatabase`: For handling all functionality regarding food tracker entries.
 - `FoodDatabase`: For handling all functionality regarding food database entries.
+- `MealPlanDatabase`: For handling all functionality regarding meal plan database entries.
 - `User`: For handling all functionality regarding personalisation of user experience.

 #### How the overall architecture works